-A couple traveling through a backwoods area are held hostage by a a group of orphan children who want them to be their parents.
-When ever an adult refuses to participate in the delusion, they are killed.
+A couple traveling through a backwoods area is held hostage by a group of orphan children who want them to be their parents.
+Whenever an adult refuses to participate in the delusion, they are killed.
 Great disturbing made for tv movie.

 The Todd Killings 1971

-Directed by Barry Shear and starring Robert F. Lyons as Skipper Todd, a very sociopathic young man who holds sway over his younger followers like a modern day Svengali.
-Also starring Richard Thomas, Belinda Montgomery and the great Barbara Bel Geddes as Skippers mother who takes care of the elderly.
+Directed by Barry Shear and stars Robert F. Lyons as Skipper Todd, a very sociopathic young man who holds sway over his younger followers like a modern-day Svengali.
+Also starring Richard Thomas, Belinda Montgomery, and the great Barbara Bel Geddes as Skipper’s mother who takes care of the elderly.

-Todd almost gets away with several murders, as the people around him idolize him as a hero, an not the ruthless manipulating psychopathic killer that he is.
+Todd almost gets away with several murders, as the people around him idolize him as a hero, and not the ruthless manipulating psychopathic killer that he is.
 Frighteningly stunning at times.
-One death scene in particular is absolutely chilling in his handling of realism balanced with a psychedelic lens.
+One death scene, in particular, is absolutely chilling in his handling of realism balanced with a psychedelic lens.
 This film is truly disturbing for it’s realism and for a 1971 release.

 To Kill A Clown 1972